Why do this?

 Infected cattle can excrete M. bovis bacteria in their faeces.
 Cattle manure/slurry may therefore be contaminated with M. bovis.
 Measures can be taken to minimise the risk of manure being a source of TB infection for your cattle.

 How to reduce your risk

 Store manure for a long period before spreading on your farm

-Research has shown that M. bovis can survive in manure for up to six months.
-With this in mind, it is recommended to store manure for at least six months, before spreading on pasture so that few, if any, M. bovis bacteria will be present at the time of spreading.
+Research has shown that M. bovis bacteria can survive in manure for up to six months.
+With this in mind, it is recommended to store manure for at least six months before spreading on pasture so that few, if any, M. bovis bacteria will be present at the time of spreading.
 Manure should be stored in a secure structure that is inaccessible to domestic and wild animals.

 Only spread manure on arable land or pasture that is not going to be grazed by cattle for at least two months